Matthew of Edessa: Biography

-A man of strong convictions, Matthew was born in Edessa sometime in the second half of the 11th century and was a member of the Armenian Apostolic Church.
-He was a determined opponent of the Greek church as well as the Latin church.
+Matthew was born in Edessa sometime in the second half of the 11th century and was a member of the Armenian Apostolic Church.
+He was a determined opponent of both the Greek church and the Latin church.
 Matthew was especially bitter against Frankish settlers, whose avaricious and imperious rule and ingratitude he condemns in his work.
-He was probably slain during the siege of Edessa by Zengi, atabeg of Mosul in 1144.
+He was probably slain during the siege of Edessa by Zengi, atabeg of Mosul, in 1144.